franfrancisco9/franfrancisco9/README.md

 - 🎓 Degree in aerospace engineer, currently on my 1st year os Master,  doing Erasmus at TUM.
 - 🌐 Visit my [website and portfolio][website] (under devolopment).
 - 💻 Previously member at [HackerSchool][hs] for managing and doing projects
-- ✈️ Member at [AeroTec][aerotec], part of Atlas, which designs aircrafts for european competitions.
+- ✈️ Previously mmber at [AeroTec][aerotec], part of Atlas, which designs aircrafts for european competitions.
 - ☢️ Member at  IPFN on the [FRIENDS][friends] project, to detect radioactivity with drones.
-- 🤖 Collaborated with [MOV.AI][mov] to simulate drones for transporting packages in an environment with obstacles.
-- 🚩 Core member of CTF team [IDEK][idek] currently 13rd in the world.
+- 🚩 Core member of CTF team [IDEK][idek] currently top 10 in the world.
 - 👀 Currently looking for internship opportunities.

 ## Tools and Languages
 [<img align="left" alt="Python" width="50px" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/python/python.png" />][github]